 An employee may request, at the employee's own expense, a confirmatory retest of the original sample after notice of a positive test result on a confirmatory test.
 Within five working days after receiving notification of a confirmatory test result, the employee shall notify the Company in writing of the employee's intention to obtain a confirmatory retest of the original sample.
 The Company will notify the original testing laboratory of the confirmatory retest request within three working days after receiving the employee's confirmatory retest request.
 If the confirmatory retest is negative or does not confirm the original positive test result, no adverse personnel action will be taken against the employee.
-The Company reserves the right to suspend an employee, without pay, while awaiting the results of a confirmatory test or confirmatory retest and also reserves the right to transfer the employee to another position at the same rate of pay pending the outcome of the confirmatory test or confirmatory retest will be reinstated with back pay.
+The Company reserves the right to suspend an employee, without pay, while awaiting the results of a confirmatory test or confirmatory retest and also reserves the right to transfer the employee to another position at the same rate of pay pending the outcome of the confirmatory test or confirmatory retest.
+An employee who has a negative result on a confirmatory test or confirmatory retest will be reinstated with back pay.

-If an employee tests positive (both initially and with confirmation) for drug or alcohol use that violates this policy, the Company will offer the employee an opportunity to participate in drug or alcohol counseling or a rehabilitation program, at the employee's expense (or as may be covered by the Company's current benefit plan).
-During the employee's participation in the rehabilitation program and for two years following the completion of the program, the Company may require the employee to undergo drug or alcohol testing without prior notice.
+If an employee tests positive (both initially and with confirmation) for cannabis, drug or alcohol use that violates this policy, the Company will offer the employee an opportunity to participate in cannabis, drug or alcohol counseling or a rehabilitation program, at the employee's expense (or as may be covered by the Company's current benefit plan).
+During the employee's participation in the rehabilitation program and for two years following the completion of the program, the Company may require the employee to undergo cannabis, drug or alcohol testing without prior notice.

-An employee shall have access to the information in the employee's personnel file relating to positive test result reports and other information acquired in the drug and alcohol testing process and conclusions drawn from and actions taken based on the reports or other acquired information.
+An employee shall have access to the information in the employee's personnel file relating to positive test result reports and other information acquired in the cannabis, drug and alcohol testing process and conclusions drawn from and actions taken based on the reports or other acquired information.